 The Chamberlain Hrdlicka Tax and Business Planning Seminars have provided valuable tax and business information in Houston for 43 years and Atlanta for 35 years.
 Chamberlain Hrdlicka opened its San Antonio office in 2010, and recently expanded its Annual Seminar to San Antonio in 2018 and to Laredo and McAllen in 2019.

-Mr. Vasquez concentrates his practice on federal, state, and international transactional and tax controversy matters, including income, employment, sales, franchise, motor fuels, tobacco, and other excise matters before the ...
+Jaime Vasquez concentrates his practice on federal, state, and international transactional and tax controversy matters, including income, employment, sales, franchise, motor fuels, tobacco, and other excise matters before ...

 James McNeel maintains a fiduciary litigation practice exclusively in the areas of estates, trusts, contested guardianships, and other related litigation.
 Jim handles claims by and against estate administrators, trustees ...